jeremehancock/gatsby-source-bludit/README.md

 | token           | string    | `Required` API Token.
 | rootKey         | string    | `Required` Name the endpoint.
 | numberOfItems   | string    | `Optional` Number of items to return.
 Only used for the `/api/pages` endpoint.
 Default is set to return all.

-The examples above is using an environment variable to include the Bludit Token securely.
-[Learn More](https://www.gatsbyjs.com/docs/how-to/local-development/environment-variables/)

 ### How to query for data